Jonathan Antin: Television

 The first season of the reality series Blow Out, which follows Antin's life, was filmed in 2004.
-It takes place in Jonathan Salon Beverly Hills, opened for the show, staffed by 12 stylists and assistants.
+It takes place in Jonathan Salon Beverly Hills, opened for the show and staffed by 12 stylists and assistants.
 The show was not received well by the press, who were critical of his management style, hairdo, and speech patterns.
-He was also said to be a narcissist.

 Christopher Kelly said, "Antin's droning, cooler-than-thou voice drips with disdain.
 He glowers at his employees, berates them for giving bad haircuts, complains that they aren't bringing in enough new clients.
 Before every commercial break, someone is on the verge of tears and/or about to be fired."
-Antin acknowledged his outbursts, and stated that he was apologetic at the time.
-On the show, Antin tells his employees that it's because he respects them so much that he rides them, and he really does love them.
-In its first season Jay Leno and Kirsten Dunst appeared on the show.
+Antin acknowledged his outbursts, and said that he was apologetic at the time.
+On the show, Antin tells his employees that it's because he respects them so much that he rides them (so much), and he really does love them.
+In the first season Jay Leno and Kirsten Dunst made appearances on the show.